popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 3. Making a popgen simulation
     - what's important about whole genome sims, and when they're not important **PETER**
         - https://github.com/popsim-consortium/adding-species-manuscript/pull/6#discussion_r822738958
 To include a species into the stdpopsim catalog it is required that the species has at least:

 - (1) a **genome assembly**, with contigs being assembled at the chromosome level or nearly so.
-By using chromosome level information to simulate genomes, stdpopsim indirectly simulates the effect of linked selection. [maybe discussion next text -> ] In the near future this won't be a problem for multiple species, since with (i) the advent of long-read sequencing technologies [ref] and because of (ii) initiatives such as B10K, XXXX, and G10K near XXX error-free reference genome assemblies [Rhie et al, 2021, REF, REF] spanning more than XXX vertebrate species are expected to be generated.
+By using chromosome level information to simulate genomes, stdpopsim indirectly simulates the effect of linked selection.

 - (2) It is also required that the species has a plausible and citeable **mutation rate** estimate.
-Both phylogenetic mutation rate [ref], germline *de novo* mutations, or mutation rates estimates based on mutation accumulation studies [ref] are welcomed. [commment: using the mutation rate of a closely related species is not a big deal, either???
-I know you guys use the drosophila one for the anopheles].
+Both phylogenetic mutation rate [ref], germline *de novo* mutations, or mutation rates estimates based on mutation accumulation studies [ref] are welcomed.

 - (3) Since both mutation and recombination shape the genetic diversity of genomes, stdpopsim also requires a **recombination rate** estimate for the species.
 Ideally, this should be a chromosome level recombination map, which allows more precise inference of the effect of selective interference.
 At minimum, a citeable single recombination rate estimate for the whole genome.

 - (4) A generation time estimate (in years).

 - (5) Population-size history also shapes the levels of diversity in a given population/genome.
 For this reason, to accurately simulate genomes, stdpopsim also expects that the species has a citeable **demographic model**, or at least a plausible and citeable **effective population size** (Ne).

 Users can also add other attributes of a species to the simulation that are not strictly required but can be useful, such as:

-- (6) **Genome annotation**, such as a GFF3/GFF format [ref] containing information about the coordinates of coding and noncoding regions; and the position of specific genes.
+- (6) **Genome annotation** containing information about the coordinates of coding and noncoding regions; and the position of specific genes (specified in such a GFF3/GFF format [ref]).

-- (7) A citeable **distribution of fitness effects** (DFE, REF) for the species.
+- (7) A citeable **distribution of fitness effects** (DFE, [REF]) for the species.
 This feature is particularly useful when simulating genomes under non-neutral models.
     - draw from https://github.com/popsim-consortium/workshops/blob/main/adding_species/contributing.ipynb without specifics for stdpopsim
     - emphasize throughout that these features should be citeable and chosen with deliberation **PETER**
         - eg. "often reported parameter values are tied to a model and its other parameters, so mixing values from different sources has its own caveats" (https://github.com/popsim-consortium/adding-species-manuscript/issues/7)